 It now appears that Jeter will be back right after the All-Star break.

-Derek Jeter took batting practice today down in Tampa for the first time since the second ankle fracture.— Andy McCullough (@McCulloughSL) June 19, 2013
+Jeter took batting practice for the first time since re-injuring his ankle on June 19, according to Andy McCullough of The Star-Ledger:

 A few days later, Jeter was hitting in the cage again as well as fielding a few ground balls, according to Erik Boland of Newsday:

 Jeter told Roger Rubin of the New York Daily News that if it were up to him, he’d skip the next steps of the process and jump right into his slot in the lineup for the Yankees.
 New York’s captain hasn’t had much fun on the disabled list for the last few months.

 He voiced his displeasure, saying:

 I’m frustrated regardless.
 They could be undefeated right now and I’d still be frustrated.
 I don’t like to sit out, regardless of when it is, regardless of how the team is doing, good or bad.
 I want to play.
 I want the team to be doing better, but I want to be back just as bad either way.

 The Yankees started the season without many regular stars in the lineup, but they have managed to stay afloat.
 Several role players have stepped up when given the opportunity.

 In recent weeks, however, New York has started to skid.
 The Bronx Bombers are currently 46-39 and six games back in the AL East.